Facts About Breast Cancer

 Who Gets Breast Cancer?

 Breast cancer ranks second as a cause of cancer death in women (after lung cancer).
 Today, about 1 in 8 women (12%) will develop breast cancer in her lifetime.
-The American Cancer Society estimated that in 2013, about 232,340 women would be diagnosed with invasive breast cancer and about 39,620 would die from the disease.
+The American Cancer Society estimated that in 2015, about 231,840 women will be diagnosed with invasive breast cancer and about 40,290 will die from the disease.

 Only 5% to 10% of breast cancers occur in women with a clearly defined genetic predisposition for the disease.
 The majority of breast cancer cases are "sporadic," meaning there is no direct family history of the disease.
 The risk for developing breast cancer increases as a woman ages.